 Of course, we can't forget hair stylists and make-up artists.
+We specialized in beauty.
 For more than a decade we’ve garnered credits for complex, multi-celebrity, multiple set-design shooting of beauty-hair ads.

 Our experience is delivered with Poland’s reputation for competitively priced and timesaving productions.
 And don't worry – Polish hospitality is still our national pride so you can count on a wonderful time with delicious food like traditional Polish meat and cider.